David Hertzberg

 David Hertzberg (born January 14, 1990) is an American composer of chamber, orchestral, and operatic music.
 He has received significant critical attention for his two site-specific operas, The Wake World and The Rose Elf, for which he wrote both music and libretto.

 Early life and education (1990–2015)

 Hertzberg was born in Los Angeles, where he studied music at the Colburn School, before attending the Walnut Hill School for the Arts in Natick, Massachusetts.
 In 2008, he attended the Darmstädter Ferienkurse in Darmstadt, Germany.
-He received his Bachelors and Masters of Music degrees from The Juilliard School in 2012 and 2013, respectively.
+He received Bachelor and Masters of Music degrees from The Juilliard School in 2012 and 2013, respectively.
 There he studied composition with Samuel Adler.
 In 2015 he received an Artist Diploma from the Curtis Institute of Music.

 In 2011, while a student at Juilliard, his cantata Nympharum was premiered by soprano Jennifer Zetlan and the Juilliard Orchestra, conducted by Jeffrey Milarsky, at Alice Tully Hall.
 In 2013, the New Juilliard Ensemble premiered his sinfonietta femminina, oscura, also at Alice Tully Hall.